pyOpenSci/lessons/github-git/your-first-contribution.md

 repository successfully.
 You will use the [pyOpenSci example GitHub repository](https://github.com/pyOpenSci/pyos-demo-package-contribute) to practice making contributions.
 :::

-This lesson series will teach you how to collaborate on code and documentation using GitHub.
-It will help you confidently contribute to a GitHub repository and build skills to collaborate with colleagues (some of whom you may not have met in real life!).
+Here, you will learn how to collaborate on code and documentation using GitHub.
+After completing the activities below, you will be able to contribute to a GitHub repository you don't own with confidence.

-This page introduces all of the steps and walks you through the activities.
-Each activity has a related lesson that will help you navigate and understand any technical elements associated with the process.
+This page introduces all of the steps and walks you through each one.
+Each activity has a related lesson that will help you navigate and understand the social and technical elements associated with the process.

 ## An overview of the collaborative GitHub workflow